mprkatti/kubernetes-multicontainer-pods/README.md

 - under the 'sidecar' directoy execute kubectl create -f ft-svc.yaml kubectl create -f sidecar-app-demo.yaml
-- wait for the pods to come to 'Ready' state.
+- wait for the three pods to come to 'Ready' state.
 - exec into all three pods to see FTP transfers happening end-end

 Ambassador: